-• Select: key CAR / ≅ > SETTINGS > Opening and closing > Central locking > Unlocking the doors.
+• Select: button CAR / ≡ > SETTINGS > Opening and closing > Central lock-ing > Unlocking the doors.

-You can choose to unlock a11 the doors or only the driver door when you unlock the vehicle.
+You can choose to unlock all the doors or only the driver door when you unlock the vehicle.
 In all the options, the fuel tank flap is also unlocked.

-With the Driver setting, when you press the â button on the remote control key once, only the driver door is unlocked.
+With the Driver setting, when you press the $\widehat{a}$ button on the remote control key once, only the driver door is unlocked.
 If that button is pressed twice, the rest of the doors and the rear lid will be unlocked.

-If the button is pressed, all the vehicle doors are locked.
-At the same time, a confirmation signal is heard.
+If the 🗄 button is pressed, all the vehicle doors are locked.
+At the same time, a confirmation signal\ is heard.